 Why Solar Charge Controller?

 If you are out to install a solar system in your home then the basic components you need are:

 - Solar Charge Controller

 - AC Load

 If your home has an existing inverter and a battery bank and you want to convert this system into a solar system, then you will need to connect your solar panels to a solar charge controller that will charge your batteries through solar power.
 But why don’t we connect the solar panels directly to the battery bank you ask?
 Well imagine you want to charge a 12V battery and so you bought a 12V solar panel to charge it.
-Sounds about right doesn’t it?
+That sounds about right, doesn’t it?

-The catch here is the maximum voltage of a 12V solar panel is about 17.5V (also called open circuit voltage) or sometimes it can reach an alarming level of 25V.
+The catch here is the maximum voltage of a 12V solar panel is about 17.5V (also called open-circuit voltage) or sometimes it can reach an alarming level of 25V.
 Imagine charging your battery with such high voltage.
 Not only will your battery get overcharged and eventually die a slow death but the battery can also explode.
 We do not want to expose our battery to such harsh conditions and so intelligent minds of research centers came up with the idea of a solar charge controller.

-Not only does it charges your batteries with controlled power from solar panels it also prevents reverse current flowing from batteries to solar panels at night, which greatly reduces the battery from getting discharged and ensures unidirectional flow of current.
+Not only does it charges your batteries with controlled power from solar panels it also prevents reverse current flowing from batteries to solar panels at night, which greatly reduces the battery from getting discharged and ensures the unidirectional flow of current.

-Types Of Solar Charge Controller
+Types of Solar Charge Controller

 - MPPT (Maximum Power Point Tracking)